GarrettHaley/CS-373-DADA/index.md

 ## Week 6 Write Up

 This week's write up will focus on the lecture content created by Ram Venugopalan and Geoffrey Cooper from the Intel security group.
-The material had prereading involving IP/UDP/TCP/TLS to a basic understand of the protocol function and protocol header formats, and the function of the protocol and the handshake in TLS.
-We began the material discussing the Robustness Princple manifesto created by Jonathan Postel which greatly impacted the philosophy behind networking design for the past 30 years.
-We then dove into network protection strategies including positive policy, firewalls / security zones, defense in depth, intrusion detection, honeynets/intrusion deception, quarantine, reputation.
+The material had prereading involving IP/UDP/TCP/TLS.
+This reading was to gain a basic understanding of the protocol functionality and protocol header formats, and the functionality of the protocol and the handshake in TLS.
+We began this weeks material discussing the Robustness Princple manifesto created by Jonathan Postel which has greatly impacted the philosophy behind networking design for the past 30 years.
+We then dove into network protection strategies including positive policy, firewalls/security zones, defense in depth, intrusion detection, honeynets/intrusion deception, quarantine, and reputation.
 Lastely we covered a hodgepodge of network security related topics including man in the middle attacks, covert channels, reconnaissance, spoofing, denial of service/distributed denial of service attacks, backdoors, network address translation, IpSec, advanced evasion techniques, and switch operations.
-I found this material to be pretty intersting and much easier to follow than last weeks lectures.
+I found this weeks material to be pretty intersting, and much easier to follow than last weeks lectures.

 #### Network Security is Needed Because...

 From lecture, the fundamental reasons for network security are to keep dangerous hosts/data out to create a "safe space", prevent critical data exfiltration, network resources theft, critical infrastructure destruction, and espionage.
-Network security can protect hosts with missing internal protections, and find threats out on the network (attacks from the network).
+Network security can protect hosts with missing internal protections, and find threats out on the network (attacks from in the network).
 Some such attacks would be a distributed denial of service attack (DDoS), stack overflow, worms, and botnets.

 #### Robustness Principle Analysis
 <img src="robustness_principle.PNG" alt="hi51" class="inline"/>

 #### Network Protection Strategies
-#### Positive policy
+#### Positive Policy

-Defining what is expected to happen in the host.
+Positive policy defines what is expected to happen in the host.
 Anything else is not permitted.
 This gives defenders the advantage of using internal choices which the adversary would have to guess, limits the attack surface, and provides a hook for other trust mechanisms like trust chaining.
-Using a policy driven domain instead of threat domain allows for finite enumeration.
-The drawback to policy is it may detect a threat, but it cannot name the threat specifically.
+Using a policy driven domain instead of a threat domain allows for finite enumeration.
+The drawback to policy is it may be able to detect a threat, but it may not be able to name the threat specifically.

 #### Firewalls / Security Zones